 InSAR Processing#

 For this week’s practical, we’ll learn the steps of processing a SAR image from a focused, Level-1 SLC (single-look complex) image, through to a terrain-corrected interferogram that you can use to estimate surface displacement.
-In particular, by the end of this practical, you will be able to use SNAP to:

 • co-register and stack a pair of SAR images